CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone1.md

 Here, `exp`, `power`, and `var` are all instances of classes in Fluxions that implement the concept of a differentiable function.
 The command `fl.var('z')` creates an instance of the `variable` class, which is very lightweight and essentially just keeps track of the variable as a named entity in the computation graph.

-All function classes implement an informal Fluxion interface, which requires that they define two methods: `eval` and `diff`, which respectively evaluate and differentiate the function at one or more specified values.
+All function classes implement a "fluxion" interface by defining two methods, `eval` and `diff`, which respectively evaluate and differentiate the function at one or more specified values.
 The user may evaluate a function (or composition of functions) and/or its derivative either by associating values with a `var` object, or by evaluating the overall functional expression (i.e. composition of functions) after it has been constructed and associated with a single function object.
 For instance, suppose the user wanted to evaluate the standard normal and its derivative at a set of points `z = np.linspace(-6, 6, 1201)` with seed values `dz = np.ones_like(z)`.
 The following are equivalent ways to accomplish this with the Fluxions module:

 ```
 z  = np.linspace(-6, 6, 1201)